Teens, college students find favorable summer job picture

 Teens and college students have always been essential for summertime staffs of restaurants, ice cream stands, camps, pools and amusement venues.

-Foxboro Recreation Department has made out well this summer with its 32 seasonal workers.
+The Foxboro recreation department has made out well this summer with its 32 seasonal workers.

 The recreation department had 32 applicants, which Tocci said "is pretty normal for us."